toUpperCase78/formula1-datasets/README.md

 ## Current & Future Plans

 **2026 Season has started!** With 11 teams and 22 drivers, as well as new car regulations, we are all ready for the great show!
-This also means new datasets and updates will be processed, after each completed grands prix.
+This also means new datasets and updates will be processed, after each completed grand prix.

 Meanwhile, I'm on my way to publish the **2025 Season Analysis** in any time.

-Besides, there might be re-organization of all files for better handling of this repo.
+Besides, there might be re-organization of all files for better handling of this repo altogether.

 Morover, I'm still aware that race results of previous seasons haven't been extended yet (limited to 2013-2018), as they were contained in a separate folder.
 I have the plan to add more seasons in my free time possible.